mattallen-it/workstation-build-os-deployment-and-hardening/README.md

 This project was intentionally documented with an IT-focused mindset rather than as a hobby build.
 All configuration changes, troubleshooting steps, and validation activities were recorded to improve repeatability, maintainability, and clarity.

+• A discrete GPU is installed to provide dedicated graphics processing and maintain host system responsiveness while running multiple virtual machines.

 ## Repository Naming Note

 This repository predates my current naming standard.